Will This Girl Be the First Survivor of Childhood Alzheimer’s?

 “This is the first drug treatment that’s shown the potential to alter the course of NPC and extend the kids’ lives,” Dr. Elizabeth Berry-Kravis, a pediatric neurologist at Rush University Medical Center, said.

-Earlier studies have shown NPC disease progression is much significantly in children treated with the therapy, compared to historical patients who were not.
+Earlier studies have shown NPC disease progression is significantly slowed in children treated with the therapy, compared to historical patients who were not.
 It’s not known how long VTS-270 will work.

 “The hope is that VTS-270 will put the brakes on the disease long enough to discover other treatments to help these kids,” Berry-Kravis said.

 The trial for VTS-270 only admits patients who are at least 4 years old, so the McGlocklins and other parents of younger patients petitioned to be included in the study through a compassionate-use program headed up by Berry-Kravis.
-At the time, 2-year-old Marian was the youngest to start the treatment, which requires a bi-injection into the spinal fluid.
+At the time, 2-year-old Marian was the youngest to start the treatment, which requires a bi-monthly injection into the spinal fluid.

 Within months of beginning treatment, Sara says Marian “began to thrive.”
 “Before her first VTS-270 injection, Marian could not stand on her own.
 Now she’s cruising across the room.”